dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Smart-pointers/CppCoreGuidelines-Passing-Smart-Pointers/index.md

-The call (1) is fine but the call (2) breaks because you can not copy an std::unique_ptr.
-If your function only wants to use the Widget, it should take its parameter by pointer of by reference.
+The call (1) is fine but the call (2) breaks because you can not copy an `std::unique_ptr`.
+If your function only wants to use the `Widget`, it should take its parameter by pointer of by reference.
 The difference between a pointer and a reference is that a pointer can be a null pointer.

 ```c++
 void useWidget(Widget* wid);